Doctor of Ministry: United States and Canada

 ATS accreditation standards requires matriculants to have a Master of Divinity (MDiv) or its equivalent and no fewer than three years of full-time ministry experience, and candidates to complete at least one year of coursework before the doctoral dissertation or research project.
 The degree requires a minimum of 30 semester credits.
 Normally, the degree requires between three and six years to complete.
 The degree's purpose is to "enhance the practice of ministry for persons who hold the MDiv or its educational equivalent and who have engaged in substantial ministerial leadership."

 135 ATS accredited schools offer the degree.
 Doctor of Ministry concentrations vary by institution and include biblical studies, practical theology, evangelism, pastoral counseling or the psychology of religion, homiletics, spiritual formation, ethics, church growth, church leadership, apologetics and Bible translation.

+United Kingdom

+In the United Kingdom, the Doctor of Ministry (DMin) is offered by a number of institutions as a professional doctorate in ministry.
+The degree includes an original research component and is intended for experienced practitioners.
+Programmes typically combine taught elements with supervised research in a ministerial or practical-theological context and culminate in a doctoral thesis or portfolio.

+Within the UK qualifications framework, the DMin is positioned at doctoral level (Level 8 of the Framework for Higher Education Qualifications), the same level as the Doctor of Philosophy (PhD).
+At this level, doctoral degrees require the creation and interpretation of new knowledge through original research or advanced scholarship.
+UK doctorates, including professional doctorates, are aligned with the third cycle of the Bologna Process and are considered equivalent in level to doctoral qualifications across the European Higher Education Area.

+St Mary's University, Twickenham offers a Doctor of Ministry as a part-time professional doctorate, typically completed over four to seven years and combining theological reflection with practice-based research.

+Although the DMin title is used by only a limited number of UK institutions, closely related professional doctorates in theology and ministry are more widely offered.
+These include the Doctor of Theology and Ministry (DThM) at Durham University and the Doctor of Theology (DTh) in Practical Theology at the University of Roehampton.
+Such programmes are similarly structured around advanced study culminating in a substantial research thesis focused on professional or practical-theological inquiry.

 Australia

 Under the Australian University of Theology standards, the D.Min. degree is within the Australian Qualifications Framework (AQF level 10) doctoral award, which is equivalent to a Ph.D. or Th.D. which enables graduates to "have systematic and critical understanding of a complex field of learning and specialised research skills for the advancement of learning and/or for professional practice."
 The degree consists of a coursework component (96 credit points) and a research component (192 credit points).
 Applicants to the degree program must be able to demonstrate a minimum of 5 years of significant contribution in their ministry context since completion of their first degree.